 It’s a fact, we sleep best when tired.
 And we get tired from having a day filled with varied tasks and activities.
 An important thing to focus on is physical activity.
 When we exercise, we contribute to the overall health and get it to fall back into its natural rhythm, including healthy sleep patterns.

-We shouldn’t exert yourself too much right before bed, though.
+We shouldn’t exert ourselves too much right before bed, though.
 This time is best saved for unwinding.
-Relaxing activities, like listening to music, reading a book or meditating work wonders to clear our minds.
+Relaxing activities, like listening to music, reading a book, or meditating work wonders to clear our minds.
 Our bodies interpret this as resting time and lead us spontaneously into sleep.

 Do you find it hard to get a good night’s sleep even with a healthy lifestyle?
 The answer might be in the very base of your sleep, your bed.
 An unsupportive mattress, a flattened out pillow, bedding that makes you feel too hot, all of these contribute to you having a restless night and get you waking up aching in the morning.